collab-uniba/ExperienceSampling/README.md

 The application allows the user to see a retrospective diagram based on Circumplex Model by James Russell.

+## Fair use policy

+Please, cite the following paper if you intend to use our tool for your own research:
+> D. Girardi, N.Novielli, D. Fucci, F. Lanubile. ["Recognizing Developers’ Emotions while Programming"](https://arxiv.org/abs/2001.09177).
+In Proceedings of the 42th International Conference on Software Engineering (ICSE 2020) – DOI: https://doi.org/10.1145/3377811.3380374

 ## Technology Used

 - Python 3 (version not specified)